avantrec/avantrec.github.io/sonoplus/faq.md

 ## What is SonoPlus *not* good for?

-SonoPlus provides AirPlay v1, not v2.
-This means that it doesn't include the enhancements in v2, such as the ability to synchronise audio with video playback on the sending device.
+SonoPlus provides original AirPlay, not AirPlay 2.
+This means that it doesn't include the enhancements in AirPlay 2, such as the ability to synchronise audio with video playback on the sending device.

 ## Is there a software-only version of SonoPlus?